 The Executive Team will:

-- If the Executive Team rejects the proposal the requestor will be notified in writing of the rationale for the denial.
+- If the Executive Team rejects the proposal the requestor will be notified in writing by the Chief Learning Officer of the rationale for the denial.

 - The BOD will be notified of all approved or rejected alliance proposals.

-After the Alliance is approved, selected Dietetics Practice Groups (DPG)/Member Interest Groups (MIG) will be contacted to obtain recommendations for member representatives and technical experts related to activities of the Alliance.
-Each Alliance will have one or more designated Academy representatives, either staff or an Academy member and staff based on identified needs.
+After the Alliance is approved, selected Dietetics Practice Groups (DPG) and/or Member Interest Groups (MIG) will be contacted to obtain recommendations for member representatives and technical experts related to activities of the Alliance.
+Each Alliance will have one or more designated Academy representatives, either staff liaison or an Academy member with a staff liaison based on identified needs.
 The proposed representative(s) will be selected based on expertise and area of responsibility.
-The Alliance staff will submit recommendations for representatives to the Academy President for final approval.Responsibilities of Academy representatives include:
+The Alliance staff will submit recommendations for representatives to the Chief Executive Officer and Academy President for final approval.Responsibilities of Academy representatives include:

 - Submit meeting/activity reports (at least one each program year) and budget requests.

-Funding requests prepared by Academy staff representatives will be submitted to the Alliance staff during budget planning and incorporated into the annual Alliance budget.
+Funding requests prepared by Academy staff representatives will be submitted to the Chief Learning Officer during budget planning and incorporated into the annual Alliance budget.
 Coordination of the Alliance including budget and resource allocation will be managed by Alliance staff.